 Judge dismisses man's claims against Yale over Van Gogh painting

-In this photo provided by Yale University, an 1888 oil painting entitled "Night Cafe" by impressionist Vincent Van Gogh is shown.
-The painting is at the center of a lawsuit between the university and Pierre Konowaloff of France, who claims ownership of the work by stating in recent court papers that Russian authorities in the 1917 revolution unlawfully confiscated the painting owned by Konowaloff's ancestor and that the United States deemed the theft a violation of international law.
-(AP Photo/Vincent Van Gogh)
+This photo, provided by Yale University, is an 1888 oil painting entitled "Night Cafe" by impressionist Vincent Van Gogh.
+The painting was at the center of a lawsuit between the university and Pierre Konowaloff of France, (AP Photo/Vincent Van Gogh)

 John Christoffersen, The Associated Press